-- events beyond living memory that are significant nationally or globally [for example, the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries] (Travel & Transport) - the lives of significant individuals in the past who have contributed to national and international achievements.
-Some should be used to compare aspects of life in different periods [for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the Elder and LS Lowry, Rosa Parks and Emily Davison, Mary Seacole and/or Florence Nightingale and Edith Cavell] (Great Explorers) (Travel & Transport) - significant historical events, people and places in their own locality (Piran to Perran-well)
+- changes within living memory.
+Where appropriate, these should be used to reveal aspects of change in national life (Year B Toys; War and Remembrance; Our Country) - events beyond living memory that are significant nationally or globally [for example, the Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries] (Year B War and Remembrance; Famous for more than 5 minutes) - the lives of significant individuals in the past who have contributed to national and international achievements.
+Some should be used to compare aspects of life in different periods [for example, Elizabeth I and Queen Victoria, Christopher Columbus and Neil Armstrong, William Caxton and Tim Berners-Lee, Pieter Bruegel the Elder and LS Lowry, Rosa Parks and Emily Davison, Mary Seacole and/or Florence Nightingale and Edith Cavell] (Year B Famous for more than 5 minutes; Our Country) - significant historical events, people and places in their own locality (Year B War and Remembrance)